justinmahar/netlify-domain-redirector/README.md

 - **Be sure to redeploy.** You must redeploy your site after the environment variable has been configured.
 - **Redirects are fast.** There is a 3-second delay before the React app (screenshot above) is rendered.
 The redirect will likely happen so quickly that you will not see it.
 - **Reuse the same repo.** You can deploy the same repo as many times as you'd like in Netlify, each with different configured redirect URLs.
 You don't need a new repo for every redirected domain.

+## How It Works

+The app uses 2 techniques to redirect the user's browser to your target.

+1. `meta refresh`: The oldest trick in the book still works.
+The app uses a `<meta>` refresh tag to redirect the browser.
+[More info here.](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta#refresh)
+2. `window.open`: The app will use window.open with a target of `_self` immediately after rendering completed.
+[More info here.](https://developer.mozilla.org/en-US/docs/Web/API/Window/open)

 ## Troubleshooting